saoudrizwan/ControllerViewDesign/README.md

 ```

 ### Creating a ControllerView subclass
-ControllerView is simply a subclass of a UIView, and will act as a 'container view' for all our subviews.
+*ControllerView* is simply a subclass of a *UIView*, and will act as a 'container view' for all our subviews.
 ```swift
 class HomeControllerView: ControllerView {